dwdii/dwdii.github.io/_posts/2013-08-20-First-Post.md

 ---
-layout: default
+layout: post
-title: My First Jekyl Post!
+title: My First Jekyll Post!
 ---
-My First Jekyl Post!
+My First Jekyll Post!
 ====================
 What can I say?
-This is my first simple blog post using the Jekyl engine on Github Pages.
+This is my first simple blog post using the Jekyll engine on Github Pages.